brendan-fahy/moviedb-rxjava-example/README.md

 ## So what should I do?
  Start from `start_point`, and refactor the actors search feature to use RxJava!

+### 0. Get an API key for themoviedb.org
+First off, you need to get an API key for [themoviedb.org](https://themoviedb.org) API.
+Create an account and request a free developer API key, and use this for the `MOVIEDB_API_KEY` constant (which currently exists in both `VanillaRestClient` and `RxJavaRestClient`, but obviously shouldn't).
+  Developer API tokens are limited to 30 requests every 10 seconds.

 ### 1. Retrieving the Configuration object
 themoviedb.org API has a `Configuration` object which is required if you want to retrieve any images from the server.
 Our `ActorCard` has an `ImageView` into which we load a picture of that actor, using `Picasso`, so we need that `Configuration` object.
 But the config isn't going to change very often, so we probably only need to request it once.
 At this point, we're not handling that very well.
 In the `VanillaDataSource`, we request the `Configuration` in the constructor, and store the value in the `config` member variable.